black-code1/freeCodeCamp/Javascript_Algorithms_and_Data_Structure(Beta)_Certification/Learn-Functional-Programming-by-Building-a-Spreadsheet/README.md

 After your rangeRegex finds the :, it needs to look for the same letter and number pattern as it did before.

 Copy your two existing capture groups and paste them after the colon.

+# Step 40
+Finally, make your rangeRegex global and case-insensitive.